Security+: Studying for the exam [updated 2021]

 Ready for the test?
 Once the training is completed, then it’s time to head over to the CompTIA Store and purchase an exam voucher needed to sign up for the test.
 A CompTIA ID#, which is also the candidate’s login name, is also needed to schedule your in-person exam on the Pearson VUE website.

 There are many companies looking for more security staff with the ability to mitigate or respond to computer-related network threats or attacks; demand is growing and professionals need to be ready to compete for the best positions.
-One way to stand out and prove employers their skills and experience is for professionals to acquire industry-recognized certifications related to their field.
+One way to stand out and prove skills and experience is for professionals to acquire industry-recognized certifications related to their field.
 Security+ is one of the most regarded options for infosec/IT professionals.

 So, what’s the best way to prepare for the CompTIA Security+ exam?
 Whatever works best for you depends on your availability, experience, knowledge and learning style.
 Much material is available online and in classrooms but sticking with approved vendors and identifying one’s own real training needs in advance can help shorten the time needed to be prepared and lower the costs involved.